THE FOUNDATION THAT MAKES

 Mobile-First Indexing

-Structured Data for Events
+Structured Data for Event Companies

-Common Speed Killers on Event Websites
+Common Speed Killers on Event Company Websites

 Uncompressed Hero Videos